UNICEF Funding Opportunity for Blockchain Start-ups

 - Establishing global marketplaces for tokens to be exchanged at any given time from any given location

 - Using smart contracts to replicate and improve on existing organizational mechanisms

-- Efficiencies, transparencies, and accountabilities in contractual engagements (i.e. multi-sig contracts that guarantee certain actors were involved)
+- Enabling efficiencies, transparency, and accountability in contractual engagements (i.e. multi-sig contracts that guarantee certain actors were involved)

 How to apply?